lucaramuniz/lucaramuniz/README.md

 ### About me:

-✔ Computer Networks Technician from the Estácio de Sá University Center.
+✔ Computer Networks technologist from the Estácio de Sá University Center.
 Experienced with web systems, DevOps tools, Cybersecurity and IT infrastructure

 #### Professional and Academic Status